 We believe in an agile working culture for all our roles.
 If flexibility is important to you, we encourage you to explore with our hiring team what the opportunities are.

 Please don't hesitate to contact us if you'd like to discuss any adjustments to our process which might help you demonstrate your strengths and capabilities.
 You can either call us on 0808 234 4391, or send an email firstname.lastname@example.org

-As you apply, we will ask you to share some personal information which is voluntary.
-This will be used to help us understand how well we are doing against our inclusion and diversity ambitions.
+As you apply, we will ask you to share some personal information which is entirely voluntary.
+We want to have an opportunity to consider a diverse pool of qualified candidates and this information will assist us in meeting that objective and in understanding how well we are doing against our inclusion and diversity ambitions.
 We would really appreciate it if you could take a few moments to complete it.
-Rest assured, Hiring Managers do not have access to this information, it is not used in any part of the selection process and we will treat your information confidentially and use it anonymously.
+Rest assured, Hiring Managers do not have access to this information and we will treat your information confidentially.

 Important notice to Employment businesses/ Agencies

 GSK does not accept referrals from employment businesses and/or employment agencies in respect of the vacancies posted on this site.
 All employment businesses/agencies are required to contact GSK's commercial and general procurement/human resources department to obtain prior written authorization before referring any candidates to GSK.
 The obtaining of prior written authorization is a condition precedent to any agreement (verbal or written) between the employment business/ agency and GSK.
 In the absence of such written authorization being obtained any actions undertaken by the employment business/agency shall be deemed to have been performed without the consent or contractual agreement of GSK.
 GSK shall therefore not be liable for any fees arising from such actions or any fees arising from any referrals by employment businesses/agencies in respect of the vacancies posted on this site.